 “We have taken great strides in trying to find sustainably and organically raised products.
 We get a lot of our herbs from local growers and we have a rooftop herb garden.” –Chef Royden Ellamar

 Sensi is committed to serving sustainably grown and naturally raised products.
 Sensi offers a greater purpose to dining involving all five senses.
-The food and presentation from the four kitchens constantly evolves to produce innovative culinary creations.
-The kitchen takes center-stage while four complementary cuisines: Italian, Asian, American Grill and seafood specialties take leading roles.
+The food and presentation constantly evolves to produce innovative culinary creations.
+The kitchen takes center-stage while market fresh steak and seafood specialties take leading roles.
 Quality, purity and freshness prevail in every creation.
 Enjoy this truly unique style of dining complete with an impressive wine list and striking carved stone, waterfalls and mirrored chrome.

 Royden Ellamar was born in Hilo Hawaii to a family of farmers, hunters and fishermen.
 From them, he learned a keen understanding of the process food goes through while traveling from the farm to the table.
 This is knowledge he has relied on throughout his career and in the kitchen at Sensi.

 "It is very important to me to have relationships with the people that grow our food," Ellamar said.
 "I like knowing that the food we present to our guests is the best quality and meets the exceptionally high standards people expect from Bellagio restaurants."